Analysis | 5 things to watch for if Trump is indicted again

 3. Who else might get indicted — if anyone?

 If Trump is indicted on some kind of conspiracy charge, it stands to reason that others around him might also be indicted.
-Some of those who played prominent roles in all of this include Meadows, Trump lawyers Rudy Giuliani and John Eastman, and a smattering of other lawyers.
+Some of those who played prominent roles in all of this include former Trump White House chief of staff Mark Meadows, Trump lawyers Rudy Giuliani and John Eastman, and a smattering of other lawyers.

 Thus far, we have no evidence that anyone else has received a target letter.
 But Smith doesn’t technically need to send those letters, and you could understand why people not named Trump wouldn’t be eager to disclose such things.

-Note: Correction: Because of an editing error, the original version incorrectly stated these two events took place the same year.
-We regret the error.